 2. Switching VPN server

-Changing the VPN server/location is also an ideal solution to overcome VPN disconnection.
+Changing the VPN server/location is also an ideal solution to overcome VPN disconnection in New Zealand.
 At times, due to an issue at the server end, the VPN tunnel faces disconnection.
 In times like these, changing the server and using another one is the best way to overcome disconnection.

 You can also contact the VPN provider customer support team for further details about the server and notify when it is safe to reconnect that server again.